 Forms, Making an Appointment, and Submission

 Students should download the health clearance form below and take it to their physical exam appointment.
 Students who see a specialist for an ongoing condition should also have the specialist report form completed prior to having their health clearance completed.
+Students should be advised that getting a specialist report completed can take many weeks.
+Students who may need to get a specialist report completed should start this process early.

 Making an Appointment with UHS